warmana/cloudant-docs-fork/docs2017/src/tutorials/create_database.md

 Field      | Purpose
 -----------|--------
-`host`     | The hostname used by applications to access the service instance.
+`host`     | The hostname used by applications to locate the service instance.
 `username` | The username required for applications to access the service instance.
 `password` | The password required for applications to access the service instance.
 `port`     | The HTTP port number for accessing the service instance on the host.
 Normally 443 to force HTTPS access.
-`url`      | A string aggregating all the other credential information into a single URL suitable for use by applications.
+`url`      | A string aggregating the other credential information into a single URL, suitable for use by applications.

 Information on finding the service credentials for your service instance is available [here](create_service.html#locating-your-service-credentials).